Are you scared or excited of forthcoming groundbreaking innovations?

 When our immune system is weakened, our body can’t fight off viruses, bacteria, or fungi very well.
 This can lead to serious infections and thousands of people die every year.

-Scientific transactions are similar to investment transactions.
+Scientific and engineering thinking and rethinking are similar to investment transactions.

 A lot of professional investors always say that the key to market success is not your skill and knowledge as an investor compared with other individual investors, but the skill and knowledge with which each specific investment transaction is made.